dark-kitt/HTML5-Banner-Creator/README.md

 ## Set up a project

 Set up your project with the global **`/project_config.json`** file in the root directory.
 Only the second array is "dynamic" to create subdirectories for banner with different dependencies.
 Place some constants in the last array to edit the banners globally or place them in each banner group.
 You'll find for each part of the constants a short description in the **`/constants.php`** file.
-NOTE: After you set up the project globally you will work with the **`project_config.json`** file in each project.
+NOTE: After you set up the project globally, you'll work with the **`project_config.json`** file in each project.

     {
         "project_dir": ["client","product","campagne","motif"],